roccobalocco/myapp/README.md

 The datas were already produced and free to use.
 The only costs came out from the adaptation of them.

-The memorization and organization is directory based on the type of data and name of the files based on what they have inside.
+The memorization and organization is directory based.
 The JSON files (that are only two) are internal organized to be used easily in a javascript function. comment.json is a simple JSON array's filled with MongoDB datas, and the other one (infos.json) is hand-written in the same way.

 <p align="right">(<a href="#top">back to top</a>)</p>